kalperen/InterviewGuide/README.md

 - `E peek()` Retrieves, but does not remove, the head of this queue, or returns null if this queue is empty.
 - `E poll()` Retrieves and removes the head of this queue, or returns null if this queue is empty.
 - `boolean contains(Object o)` Returns true if this queue contains the specified element.

+### Merge Sort:

+The algorithm for merge sort is as follows:
+1. split the array in half
+2. sort the left half
+3. sort the right half
+4. merge two sorted half-arrays into a single sorted array

+An implementation can be found [here](Algorithms/MergeSort.java)